 is a full-time coach and athlete who is looking into a possible sports-related

 career.
 As a member of the Canadian Olympic Rowing Team she won a

-silver medal in the 1996 Atlantic City Olympic Games.
+silver medal in the 1996 Atlantic City, U.S.A.
+Olympic Games.
+In

-Wales, Australia February 21, 1954.
+Wales, Australia.
 She earned her B. Math and her PhD

 at the University of Newcastle.
 She started her teaching career at the

 University of Arizona and moved to British Columbia in 1980 to work at

 Simon Fraser University.
 She is active in promoting the importance of